-123. Between about 15 June 1999 and 23 June 1999, detainees were held in without any light Prizren.
-Some detainees were held provided inadequate food, and/or bedding.
+122. Between about 15 June 1999 and 23 June 1999, detainees were held in [REDACTED] without any light in [REDACTED] Prizren.
+Some detainees were held [REDACTED].
+Detainees were provided inadequate food, and/or bedding.
 Multiple KLA members routinely subjected detainees to severe beatings and psychological abuse.
 Detainees were hit all over their bodies with bats, pipes, sticks, hoses, rifle butts, and knives, punched, kicked, and/or otherwise threatened with violence and death.
 Detainees could hear and see the severe abuse of other detainees.
 The detainees were insulted and interrogated about and accused of being LDK members, committing crimes against Kosovo Albanians, or collaborating with Serbian authorities.
 Detainees included persons of Serb ethnicity.